spikegrobstein/capistrano-mailgun/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Author

+`Capistrano::Mailgun` is written by Spike Grobstein and is used in production at [Ticket Evolution](http://www.ticketevolution.com)